Montegrappa's Most Legendary Pens (And Who Wrote With Them)

 Created by: Sylvester Stallone

-Co-designed by Stallone himself, Chaos is a bold, sculptural pen wrapped in bronze or sterling silver, with skulls, serpents, and fire motifs.
-It's dramatic, rebellious, and theatrical — like the man who helped bring it to life.
+Co-designed by Stallone himself, Chaos is a bold, sculptural pen wrapped in bronze or sterling silver, adorned with skulls, snakes and fire.
+It's dramatic, rebellious and theatrical — just like the man who helped create it.

-Only 1,000 fountain pens and 912 rollerballs were made.
-It became an instant collector's item and stirred global conversation about the role of design in fine writing.
+Only 1,000 fountain pens and 912 rollerballs were produced.
+It immediately became a collector's item and sparked global discussion about the role of design in the fine art of writing.

 3. Montegrappa Hemingway